authlete/authlete-java-jaxrs/README.md

 The most important method defined in `AuthorizationRequestHandlerSpi` interface is `generateAuthorizationPage()`.
 It is called to generate an authorization page.
-The method receives an instance of `AuthorizationResponse` class which is a response from Authlete's `/api/auth/authorization` Web API.
+The method receives an instance of `AuthorizationResponse` class which represents a response from Authlete's `/api/auth/authorization` Web API.
 The instance contains information that will be needed in generating an authorization page.